dc-bond/finplanner/README.md

 2. **Account Balances**: View portfolio growth and real estate equity projections
 3. **Cash Flow**: Analyze income vs expenses over time
 4. **Monte Carlo**: Explore probabilistic outcomes with confidence intervals

+## Security Notice

+🔒 **Data Privacy**: This application stores no data permanently.
+All financial information is ephemeral and resets to default values on page refresh.
+No data is saved to disk or transmitted externally.

+🌐 **Network Access**: For maximum security when using Docker, bind to localhost only using `docker run -p 127.0.0.1:8501:8501 finplanner`.
+This prevents external network access to the application data.
+For secure public access, consider using a reverse proxy like Traefik with authentication middleware such as Authelia.

 ## Important Disclaimer